-There are two words I’ll bet you never thought to see together.
-After all, you can’t eat or drink a database, it won’t keep you warm or cool, and it won’t drive off predators, either four legged or two.
+There are two words I'll bet you never thought to see together.
+After all, you can't eat or drink a database; it won't keep you warm or cool, and it won't drive off predators, either four-legged or two-legged.

-But, you probably have some food and water, some fuel and ammunition.
-Do you have enough?
-And where is each batch?
-When does the next item expire?
-What is the serial number and cost of some item which got lost or destroyed (for an insurance claim)?
-Keeping track of it all CAN be done with paper and pencil, but a database can do it better.
+What is the serial number and cost of some items that got lost or destroyed (for an insurance claim)?
+Keeping track of it all can be done with paper and pencil, but a database can do it better.
 As long as the power stays on, that is.
 Fortunately, any decent database can print out your inventory after significant changes.

 What is a “database”?
 At the most simple level, it is a collection of data.
 For each entry into the database (for an item), there is a “record”.
 Each record consists of a number of “fields” (pieces of information about that item).
 The collection of records and fields is called a “table” For instance, let's consider the following very simple database:

 The rows are the “records” and the columns are the “fields”.
 So far, nothing that can't be done with sheets of paper and a pencil, except adding, deleting, and modifying paper can get messy quickly.
 Say you wanted to add a new field, “Calories per serving”?
 Fairly trivial for a decent database program.